Ujjwal0207/TCP-Chat-Application/README.md

 ## What is the project?

-This is a GUI based Chat Application built using Java 9, Java Swing and Ngrok
+This is a console-based Chat Application built using Java 9.
+It includes functionality for exposing a local development server to the internet using "Ngrok".

 ## Tech Stack: